-CRW and NI are joint senior authors.
+CRW and NI are joint first authors.

 Contributors CRW wrote the first draft of the manuscript, carried out data analysis and revised the manuscript.
 NI lead the data analysis and revised the manuscript.
 HD-M contributed to the inception of the study, designed the study methods, edited and contributed to subsequent versions of the manuscript.
 HDM is guarantor.
 All authors had access to, and verified, the underlying data.

 Funding HD-M is a National Institute for Health Research (NIHR) funded Academic Clinical Lecturer at the University of Southampton and has received NIHR School of Primary Care Research (SPCR) funding to support her COVID-19 work (SPCR2014-10043).
 CW is an NIHR-funded Academic Clinical Fellow at the University of Southampton.
 Open access funding for publication of this article was provided by the University of Southampton.
 NI received salary support from the Nuffield Department of Population Health at the University of Oxford.

 Disclaimer The views and opinions expressed by authors in this publication are those of the authors and do not necessarily reflect those of the UK NIHR or the Department of Health and Social Care.

 Provenance and peer review Not commissioned; externally peer reviewed.